nestordemeure/deepcube/README.md

 ## TODO

-- put display info in a separate file
 - implement solving of table for heuristic

-- let the table be generated in parallel
 - let the table be loaded and saved via serde

 - dijskra (tested on small scramble)